hmrguez/Hermes/docs/literature_review.typ

 === Apache Storm

 Apache Storm is a distributed real-time computation system designed to process unbounded streams of data with high throughput and low latency.
-It is often described as doing for real-time processing what Hadoop did for batch processing, emphasizing its role in enabling real-time analytics, online machine learning, continuous computation, distributed RPC, [[ETL]], and more Storm's architecture and features make it a powerful tool for handling [[real-time data processing]] tasks, ensuring that data is processed reliably and efficiently.
+It is often described as doing for real-time processing what Hadoop did for batch processing, emphasizing its role in enabling real-time analytics, online machine learning, continuous computation, distributed RPC, ETL, and more Storm's architecture and features make it a powerful tool for handling real-time data processing tasks, ensuring that data is processed reliably and efficiently.

 Apache Storm is designed for real-time data processing.
 Its architecture revolves around spouts and bolts, which are the primary components of a Storm topology.